raphaelhuefner/allbar/docs/Format-of-JSON-updates.md

 - [Menu Item to open URL](#menu-item-to-open-url)
 - [Menu Item to send an HTTP request](#menu-item-to-send-an-http-request)

+Each Menu Item (except for Separator Items) has:

-Except for Separator Items, each Menu Item has a `title` string field for the actual item text and an `active` boolean flag field which usually renders as a checkmark if set to `true`.
+- a `title` string field for the actual item text
+- an `active` boolean flag field which usually renders as a checkmark if set to `true`

 Sub-menus with nested items are not supported yet.